G8TIC/radar/README.md

 ## Wire protocol

-A basic description of the wire protocol is provided in [a relative link](PROTOCOL.md)
+A basic description of the wire protocol is provided in [PROTOCOL.md](PROTOCOL.md)

 ## Contributing